sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ## Split Data

 You can experiment with different ways of splitting the data, such as splitting by tokens or using context-aware splitting for code or markdown files.
-LangChain provides several examples of different kinds of splitting [here](https://python.langchain.com/docs/modules/data_connection/document_transformers/).
+LangChain provides several examples of different kinds of splitting; see more [here](https://python.langchain.com/docs/modules/data_connection/document_transformers/).

 The `chunking` inside the parser utils config, which is used in this starter kit, can be further customized using the `chunk_max_characters` and `chunk_overlap` parameters.
 For LLMs with a long sequence length, use a larger value of `chunk_max_characters` to provide the LLM with broader context and improve performance.
 The `chunk_overlap` parameter is used to maintain continuity between different chunks.

-* You can modify this and other parameters in the `chunking` config in the [../utils/parsing/config.yaml](../utils/parsing/config.yaml) se more [here](../utils/parsing/README.md)
+You can modify this and other parameters in the `chunking` config in the [../utils/parsing/config.yaml](../utils/parsing/config.yaml); see more [here](../utils/parsing/README.md).

 ## Embed data